 4 Formerly referred to the Petroleum Act 1967 the short title of which was changed to the Petroleum and Geothermal Energy Resources Act 1967 by the Petroleum Amendment Act 2007 s.
 5. Reference changed under the Reprints Act 1984 s.
 7(3)(gb).

 5 Now known as the Petroleum and Geothermal Energy Resources Regulations 1987; citation changed (see note under r.
 1).

-6 On the date as at which this compilation was prepared, the Mines and Petroleum Regulations Amendment (Fees and Charges) Regulations 2019 Pt.
-14 had not come into operation.
-It reads as follows:

-Part 14 — Petroleum and Geothermal Energy Resources Regulations 1987 amended

-37. Regulations amended

-This Part amends the Petroleum and Geothermal Energy Resources Regulations 1987.

-38. Regulation 3 amended

-(1) In regulation 3(2) delete “$129.00” and insert:

-$135.00

-(2) In regulation 3(6) delete “$833.00.” and insert:

-$875.00.

-(3) In regulation 3(7) delete “$18 145.00.” and insert:

-$19 050.00.

-39. Schedule 1 replaced

-Delete Schedule 1 and insert:

-Schedule 1 — Prescribed fees

-[r.
-3(1)]